Find a Book, Illinois

 You can print or email the child’s custom book list.

-From June 19 to July 28, parents who enroll their children in the program will receive daily emails with fun activities and links to educational resources.
+From June 18, 2018, through July 27, 2018, parents who enroll their children in the program will receive daily emails with fun activities and links to educational resources.

 There are four easy steps to join the Summer Math Challenge: